Just as eating healthy, feeling rested, and taking a daily walk can improve happiness, so do our clothes.

 We’re also asking questions that explore symbolic meaning, such as, “what little things in your life bring you the most joy”.

-In the next couple months, we'll take all the interviews and design a coffee table book called The Little Things, a collection of the thoughts, ideas, and memories that make us collectively feel good.
+We're ready to publish all the interviews and in a coffee table book called The Little Things, a collection of the thoughts, ideas, and memories that make us collectively feel good.

 Want a copy?